-- The message should be sent, or forwarded, to only those having a legitimate business need to know the information - Information Services staff are available to provide assistance in implementing system safeguards. - Once the message has been sent or dealt with, it should be printed and filed (if necessary) and deleted from the system

-Information Not Appropriate for Email

-While it is not possible to provide an all-inclusive list of inappropriate email communication, there are certain types of information that should not be communicated via email.
-These include, but are not limited to, the following:
+a.
+The message should be sent, or forwarded, to only those having a legitimate business need to know the information b.
+Information Services staff are available to provide assistance in implementing system safeguards.
+C. Once the message has been sent or dealt with, it should be either stored to a long-term storage location (i.e., Teams) or printed and filed (if necessary) and deleted from the system Information Not Appropriate for Email While it is not possible to provide an all-inclusive list of inappropriate email communication, there are certain types of information that should not be communicated via email.
+These include, but are not limited to, the following: a.
+As per Schedule G - Electronic Data Security, Storage and Handling PolicySchedule L- as Highly Confidential is not permitted to be transmitted to internal or external recipients via e-mail.
+Highly Confidential data may include personally identifiable information such as a SIN#, Credit Card#, Banking Account information, Employee or Payroll information.
+Field Code Changed Information which is, or may be, offensive or disruptive (such communication could constitute workplace harassment - refer to Formatted: Default Paragraph Font

+Formatted: Default Paragraph Font, Font: 12 pt, Not Bold

+Schedule B - Workplace Discrimination PreventionSchedule B - Workplace Discrimination PreventionSchedule B - Workplace Discrimination Prevention and

+Formatted: Font: 12 pt, Not Bold

-- Information which is, or may be, offensive or disruptive (such communication could constitute workplace harassment - refer to Schedule B - Workplace Discrimination Prevention and Schedule C - Workplace Violence and Harassment Prevention) - Information which is derogatory to any individual or group, or which is defamatory or threatening in nature - Information that is disseminated for a purpose that is illegal or for a purpose, which contravenes the policies of the Town or which is not in the interest of the Corporation - Information for promoting or advertising a personal business
+- Schedule C Workplace Violence and Harassment Prevention - b.
+Information which is derogatory to any individual or group, or which is defamatory or threatening in nature - c.
+Information that is disseminated for a purpose that is illegal or for a purpose, which contravenes the policies of the Town or which is not in the interest of the Corporation - d.
+Information for promoting or advertising a personal business